Who says learning can’t be fun? DCM trips are a blast!

 Focused Field Trips

-Through hands-on investigations, open-ended inquiry, and geometric challenges, students work together to explore their world in two and three dimensions.
+An image showing colorful geometric shapes Through hands-on investigations, open-ended inquiry, and geometric challenges, students work together to explore their world in two and three dimensions.
 As noted by the NCTM (National Council of Teachers of Mathematics), children interpret the physical world with geometric ideas like shape, orientation, and spatial relations.
 This focused field trip program re-forms the often-abstract study of geometry into concrete experiences that lay the foundation for children’s understanding of spatial relationships.

 The body is an amazing machine with many parts working together to keep it running.
 Our ambassador for health, Stuffee the 7-foot doll, was generously donated to the DCM by Nemours to teach students about their body systems, proper nutrition, and physical fitness.
 Students take an entertaining look inside Stuffee’s body as removable pillow organs trace the digestive, circulatory, and respiratory systems.
-A 20-minute Stuffee lesson takes place in one of our lab classrooms and is followed by hands-on activities in our Power of Me exhibition where students will enjoy an interactive exploration of the winning combinations that will help keep both their bodies and minds healthy.

 Schedule A Field Trip